goetas/twital/doc/api.rst

 Event ``compiler.pre_load``
 ...........................

-This event is fired just before a ``SourceAdapeter`` will try to load the source code into a `DOMDocument`_.
+This event is fired just before a `SourceAdapter` tries to load the source code into a `DOMDocument`_.
-Here you can modify the source code, adapting it for a souce adpater.
+Here you can modify the source code, adapting it for a source adapter.

 Here an example: